Preparing Your Car for Transport

 The First Steps in Shipping a Car Checklist

 - Choose the best car shipping method that suits your transporting needs.
 The open auto transport option offers cheaper rates to move your car.
 The enclosed auto transport option offers all-around protection from dirt and weather to protect your vehicle.

 - Get a copy of ALL of the vehicle’s keys if you only have one set.
-The U.S. Department of Transportation requires that the car shipping driver have a key for EVERY lock on the auto.
+The U.S. Department of Transportation requires the car shipping driver to have a key for EVERY lock on the auto.
 Give the spare keys to the driver and keep your original ones.

 Before Shipping Your Car

 - Consider cleaning your car.
 A clean car will make it easier to spot chips, dings, dents, scratches, and other cosmetic damages.